-- Steps 1-12, (optional, does not need to be performed each time) column packing: 60 min - Steps 13-17, estimation of protein concentration (purified proteins): < 5 min. per sample. - Steps 18-21, estimation of protein concentration (cell lysates): ~ 45 min. - Steps 22-26, determination of switching valve trigger time: 20-30 min. - Steps 27-31, screening of proteins: ~ 5 min. per sample. - Steps 32-82, data analysis (note: not all three software platforms are needed): 10-90 min.
+Steps 1-11, (optional) column packing: 60 min

+Step 12 Option A, estimation of protein concentration for purified proteins: <5 min per sample

+Step 12 Option B, estimation of protein concentration in cell lysates: ~45 min

+Steps 13-18, determination of switching valve trigger time: 20-30 min

+Steps 19-23, screening of proteins: ~5 min per sample

+Step 24, data analysis: 10-90 min

-Anticipated Results
+Anticipated results

-OBE nMS can be readily setup and configured given the availability of an analytical flow LC system and any MS capable of transmitting and detecting high m/z ions as shown in Figure 6 and Figure 8.
+OBE nMS can be readily set up and configured, given the availability of an analytical flow LC system and any mass spectrometer capable of transmitting and detecting high m/z ions as shown in Fig. 6 and Fig. 8.
 Columns for OBE are commercially available but can also be self-packed for a fraction of the cost as shown in the Procedure.
-High flow rates, relatively inert stationary phases, and ESI provide sufficient robustness to allow for automated, routine measurement of hundreds of samples by native MS. Data generated by OBE nMS can be easily deconvoluted and annotated with software outlined above.
+High flow rates, relatively inert stationary phases and ESI provide sufficient robustness to allow for automated, routine measurement of hundreds of samples by nMS.
+Data generated by OBE nMS can be easily deconvoluted and annotated with software outlined above.
 OBE nMS can be used for analyzing cell lysates as well as purified proteins and protein complexes.